aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 Check the config variables for your Flink application inside `terraform/config.tfvars.json` and change as desired.

+Importantly, you have to ensure that `s3_bucket_name` in `terraform/config.tfvars.json` matches the previously created S3 bucket, storing the application JAR file.

 ### 6. Run the deployment container

 We can now run the deployment.